joelagnel/joelfernandes.org/_posts/2026-08-05-batchnorm-gradient.md

 In this post we will look at the batch normalization layer, and work out the gradient of the loss with respect to its input.

+We have seen fan-out before, in
-Fan-out is not new here.
-[Part 1]({% post_url 2026-07-30-broadcast-subtraction-gradient %})
+[part 1]({% post_url 2026-07-30-broadcast-subtraction-gradient %}): a value used in several
-broadcast a column vector across a matrix and had to sum a whole row on the way back, and [part 4]({% post_url 2026-07-31-sum-broadcast-duality-gradient %}) was the same idea read in reverse.
-The rule that a value used in several places collects a gradient from each of them is already familiar.

-What is different in batch normalization is where the fan-out comes from.
-In the earlier posts the thing being reused was an input or a parameter, sitting outside the computation that consumed it.
-Here the layer first computes two statistics *from* the batch, then feeds them back *into* every element of that same batch.
-So each input reaches its own output by three different routes, and two of those routes travel through values that every other example in the batch also helped produce.
-The examples stop being independent.

-That is worth drawing before it is worth differentiating, so we will build the computational graph first and read the gradient off it second.
+places collects a gradient from each of them.
+We will apply these concepts in this article.

 ## Why batch normalization is used